squarism/squarism.github.io/_posts/2010-12-27-ruby-koans-notes-and-solution.markdown

     # snip for blog post
 end
 {% endhighlight %}
 Notice my Learned: note there in the middle.
 This was surprising.
 If you open up irb and follow along, you'll find that slicing an array of 4 things from 4 to 0 gives you an empty array.
 Wow.
 That's a bug if you ask me.
-There's a bunch of notes marked "Learned:" like this in the <a href="https://github.com/squarism/rubykoans">github</a> project.
+There's a bunch of notes marked "Learned:" like this in the [github](https://github.com/squarism/rubykoans) project.
 The README has a grep example you can use to find all the things I thought were gotchas.
 But do them yourself first!
 It's way more fun to do this interactively.</p>

-<p>BTW, Internet, I would love a node.js koans project.</p>
+BTW, Internet, I would love a node.js koans project.